An arpeggio is a broken down chord where the notes that make up that chord are played in a descending or ascending order.

-Okay.
-First the manual way.
 We are going to create a typical trance arpeggio here so first set the tempo to around 135bpm.
-Click the pics to see them bigger.

-Next, load your favourite VST synth.
-I’ll be using TAL-NoiseMaker in this example and I’m using the preset “LD Dirty Snow AS”.
+Next, load your favorite VST synth.
+I’ll be using TAL-NoiseMaker in this example, and I’m using the preset “LD Dirty Snow AS”.

 Start building your arpeggio pattern.